Find Focus on the Family broadcasts, best-in-class books,

 This small group curriculum explores the theological, philosophical, and cultural foundation for the family.
 12 sessions cover marriage, sexuality, family relationships, and how families can serve God.
 Visit The Family Project website to learn more.

-Guardrails by Andy Stanley
+Guardrails by Andy Stanley (not currently available through Focus on the Family)

 “Avoiding Regrets in Your Life”—six sessions